-Then we have an east coast road trip I did with the same friend and another person, which took us all the way to New Foundland!
+2) Then we have an eastern Canada road trip I did with the same friend and another person, which took us all the way to New Foundland!

-And then I have another crazy one to share with you, which I unfortunately had to do myself, but that took me through the west coast of the United States and it was so good that I am already set to do a similar one in 2020!
+3) And then I have another crazy one to share with you, which I unfortunately had to do myself, but that took me through the Pacific Northwest of the United States and it was so good that I am already set to do a similar one in 2020!

 Have your own crazy road trip stories or ideas?